Key Management System

 The following procedures are performed in the AWS KMS service.
 References are included to AWS documentation.

 - Create the CMK that you will use for Tableau Server.
-See the AWS topic, Creating Keys.
+See the AWS topic, Creating Keys(Link opens in a new window).

 - Update the server instance’s IAM role.